-Unlocking – It doesn’t happen often but, sometimes users can unlock their car by mistake.
+Unlocking – It doesn’t happen often, but sometimes users can unlock their car by mistake.
 However, those that enter cannot go too far, as Subaru has a safety feature to keep cars from going too far without the key.

 HOW OFTEN SHOULD YOU REPLACE YOUR BRAKES?

 Unless you’re a mechanic or super-dedicated car enthusiast, you might not know much about the brakes on your car.
 How long do they typically last?
 How often should you replace your brakes?
-We’ve got answers
+We’ve got answers.

-To Add Remote Start or Not To Add?
+To Add Remote Start or Not?

 Plus, make sure to download that app so that you can do everything with just a few clicks of a button.
-Start your car, warm it up, and even find your optimal temperature all from your cell phone.
-Doesn’t that sound nice!
+Start your car, warm it up, and even find your optimal temperature, all from your cell phone.
+Doesn’t that sound nice?